When someone is injured in Louisiana, the issue of “premises liability” may need to be addressed, as the law provides measures for determining fault.

 Premises liability laws require property owners to provide a relatively safe environment, or to provide warning about unsafe conditions.
 So, a property owner who fails to do so can be held liable if someone is injured on their property.
 Some examples of premises liability include injuries sustained when someone slips and falls, is injured by falling debris, is injured by a dog or another animal on the premises, or is injured because the property owner failed to have sufficient security measures in place, such as parking lot lighting for a commercial business.

-The Truitt Law Firm is well-experienced in handling slip and fall cases for major retailers like Family Dollar, Big Lots, Darden, and Belk.
+The Truitt Law Firm, LLC is well-experienced in handling slip and fall cases for major retailers like Family Dollar, Big Lots, Darden, and Belk.
 But, we also bring that experience to bear for our limited personal injury clients.

 While the law says that the owner of a home or business where someone else is injured could be held liable, the burden of proof is on the person who was injured to show three things: